provenance-io/walletconnect-js/README.md

     )
   };
   ```
 - Note: This modal is built with React.js and will only work within a react project.
-If you are not using React.js look through the `webDemoVanilla` folder to see how to initiate the connection without QRCodeModal manually.
+If you are not using React.js look through the `examples` folder to see how to initiate the connection without QRCodeModal manually.

 ## useWalletConnect